Praxis Social Studies: Content and Interpretation (5086) Practice Test

-The Praxis II Social Studies: Content and Interpretation exam assesses you’re the skills and knowledge required for a new social studies teacher in secondary school.
+The Praxis Social Studies: Content and Interpretation exam assesses you’re the skills and knowledge required for a new social studies teacher in secondary school.
 Created by the National Council for the Social Studies, content follows the guidelines of the National Standards for Social Studies.

 The Social Studies: Content and Interpretation exam consists of 90 selected-response questions and three constructed-response (short essay) questions covering six content categories.
 Selected-response comprises 75% of the exam, while constructed-response consists of 25% of the exam.
 You will have two hours to complete the assessment.
 The content categories and distribution of questions are: